 Furthermore, community health workers often find it hard to reach rural areas and mountainous regions, making it difficult to provide access to sexual health education for the people in those areas.
-A study taken place in rural and mountainous regions of Vietnam, for example, “there is a major gap between the SRH education needs of parents and children in remote rural areas of Vietnam and the resources required to address these needs.”
-Thus the crucial need of this conference to discuss and debate appropriate and effective solutions to reach out to the more isolated communities across countries.
-Sexual health education plays an enormous role in preventing the spread of HIV, especially amongst young people and young mothers who may carry the virus.
+A study taken place in rural and mountainous regions of Vietnam, for example, found that “there is a major gap between the SRH education needs of parents and children in remote rural areas of Vietnam and the resources required to address these needs.”
+Thus it is the crucial need of this conference to discuss and debate appropriate and effective solutions to reach out to the more isolated communities across countries.
+Sexual health education plays an enormous role in preventing the spread and treatment of HIV, especially amongst young people and young mothers who may carry the virus.

 The Stigma Against HIV

-Additionally, it is also important to take into consideration the policy background addressing HIV/AIDS. he disease was first discovered in 1981 by the Centers for Disease Control in the United States.
+Additionally, it is also important to take into consideration the policy background addressing HIV/AIDS.
+The disease was first discovered in 1981 by the Centers for Disease Control in the United States.
 It took many years before the disease became socially acceptable and de-stigmatized in the U.S. and in many countries today, HIV/AIDS still carries great stigma and negative connotation.
 The consequences of cultures that still stigmatize HIV/AIDS are not only social, but also political and economic.
 In many countries health policies need to more directly address the combat against the spread of the disease.

 A case study in Cameroon about the community’s perspective on HIV/AIDS recognized that “HIV/AIDS-related stigma is a major obstacle to successfully control the spread of this disease.”
 This obstacle emphasizes the importance of culturally adapting access to sexual health education, perhaps through community health workers or different manners of distributing condoms.
 Furthermore, it also highlights the need to work with NGOs and other countries to promote HIV/AIDS prevention and treatment.